tsahara/r7rs/content/basic.md

 and even if they do, the memory address might not be constant.

 \begin{rationale}
-In many systems it is desirable for constants\index{constant} (i.e. the values of literal expressions) to reside in read-only memory.
+In many systems it is desirable for constants (i.e. the values of literal expressions) to reside in read-only memory.
 Making it an error to alter constants permits this implementation strategy, while not requiring other systems to distinguish between